kube-rs/version-rs/README.md

 [![docker image](https://img.shields.io/docker/pulls/clux/version.svg)](
 https://hub.docker.com/r/clux/version/tags/)

-An example kube deployment reflector and actix web server in ~100 lines of rust.
+An example kube deployment reflector and [axum](https://github.com/tokio-rs/axum) web server in ~100 lines of rust.
 It exposes a simple version api for deployments on `/versions`.

 ## Usage
 Clone the repo and either run locally or deploy into a cluster: